Kelly Casanova Weaving Lessons

 There is no one simple answer to the question about what the best yarn for weaving is.
 There are many variables and the answer will depend on many considerations.

-Again, for kitchen towels, soft and fluffy cotton is not going to do you any favours, you are much better to use a durable cotton that is absorbent and unlikely to shed.
+For functional items like kitchen towels, soft and fluffy cotton is not going to do you any favours, you are much better to use a durable cotton that is absorbent and unlikely to shed.

 For a woven item that is going to be worn, like a scarf or shawl, comfort needs to play a big factor in your yarn choice.
 Does it feel pleasant against the skin?
 No one, and I mean no one (and especially not me!) wants to wear a scratchy or irritating garment!